earthly/earthly/docs/guides/importing.md

 # Importing

-Importing in Earthly is how multiple build components (targets, artifacts, commands, Earthfiles) can be interconnected to compose complex build setups while reusing build code.
+Importing in Earthly is how multiple build components (targets, artifacts, functions, Earthfiles) can be interconnected to compose complex build setups while reusing build code.
 This page describes the syntax and semantics of importing in Earthly.

 ## Cheat sheet